|Taken in my home town of Kingsville, Ontario, Fall 2016, 50.5" square|

 I think everyone knows how dead chuffed (to quote my English mum) I am about the participation in this, my first QAL.
 I have gotten goosebumps at seeing such a variety of lush fabrics used for my design, in Fall themes, Spring themes, bright and happy themes.
 I myself created another smaller yet version of my pattern, a cushion cover, aka pillow cover.
 See below.
 I plan to release the pattern in short order, and it will contain instructions for both quilts and the cushion cover.

 Note: if you are visiting here for the first time, or have not heard of the Freefall Quilt Along that ran from March to June, click on the Freefall tab at the top of my blog where you will find all the posts with instructions.
-Of course, each step is in my Craftsy Store, as a free PDF download.
-They will be there forever. 😁 That is an affiliate link; as an affiliate I feel it is my duty to tell you of their Supplies Event on now and through the weekend...you can score some sweet kits and yardage and yarns, and tools, and threads...
+There is a colouring page in my Craftsy Store, as a free PDF download. 😁 That is an affiliate link; as an affiliate I feel it is my duty to tell you of their Supplies Event on now and through the weekend...you can score some sweet kits and yardage and yarns, and tools, and threads...

 This measures 18.5".
 You can set the falling leaves in a few different ways, because of the 'shadow' HSTs behind them.
 It was a bit difficult settling on the final layout!